-(3) Mortimer B. Zuckerman, Chairman of the Company's Board of Directors, is the grantor of The MBZ Charitable Remainder Unitrust.

-- (4) President and Chief Executive Officer.
+- Less than 1%. - (1) Assumes that all shares of common stock offered by this prospectus supplement will be sold by the selling stockholders. - (2) Mortimer B. Zuckerman, Chairman of the Company's Board of Directors, is the grantor of The MBZ Charitable Remainder Unitrust. - (3) President and Chief Executive Officer.
 Includes 1,100,170 shares of common stock held directly, 29,000 shares of common stock held through a trust, 5,693,083 common units held by a limited liability company of which Mr. E. Linde is the managing member, 46,474 common units held by limited partnerships of which the sole general partners are limited liability companies of which Mr. E. Linde is the sole manager, 64,471 LTIP units (all of which are subject to vesting) and 1,221,863 shares of common stock underlying currently exercisable stock options.
 Also includes 1,405,392 common units held by The MBZ 1996 Trust, of which Mr. E. Linde serves as sole trustee.
-Excludes 30,000 shares of common stock held by the Linde Family Foundation, of which Mr. E. Linde is one of six trustees. - (5) Executive Vice President, Chief Financial Officer and Treasurer.
+Excludes 30,000 shares of common stock held by the Linde Family Foundation, of which Mr. E. Linde is one of six trustees. - (4) Executive Vice President, Chief Financial Officer and Treasurer.
 Includes 35,122 shares of common stock held directly (of which 13,856 shares are subject to vesting), 700 shares of common stock held by Mr. D. Linde's wife, 2,100 shares of common stock held by Mr. D. Linde's children, 700 shares of common stock held through family trusts, 56,830 common units held directly, 34,959 LTIP units (all of which are subject to vesting) and 335,004 shares of common stock underlying currently exercisable stock options.
-Excludes 30,000 shares of common stock held by the Linde Family Foundation, of which Mr. D. Linde is one of six trustees.
+Excludes 30,000 shares of common stock held by the Linde Family Foundation, of which Mr. D. Linde is one of six trustees. - (5) Executive Vice President and National Director of Acquisitions and Development.
+Includes 33,115 shares of common stock (of which 13,856 shares are subject to vesting), 250,570 common units held directly, 35,600 common units held by a limited liability company of which Mr. Ritchey is the managing member, 34,959 LTIP units (all of which are subject to vesting) and 479,208 shares of common stock underlying currently exercisable stock options.

-- (6) Executive Vice President and National Director of Acquisitions and Development.
-Includes 33,115 shares of common stock (of which 13,856 shares are subject to vesting), 250,570 common units held directly, 35,600 common units held by a limited liability company of which Mr. Ritchey is the managing member, 34,959 LTIP units (all of which are subject to vesting) and 479,208 shares of common stock underlying currently exercisable stock options. - (7) Executive Vice President for Operations.
-Includes 18,802 shares of common stock (of which 7,001 shares are subject to vesting), 62,445 common units held directly, 17,816 common units held by a limited liability company of which Mr. Norville is the managing member, 15,118 LTIP units (all of which are subject to vesting) and 273,278 shares of common stock underlying currently exercisable stock options. - (8) Includes 2,676,771.49 Series Two preferred units of Boston Properties Limited Partnership held directly and 44,086.32 Series Two preferred units held by a partnership of which Mr. Rockefeller is a general partner.
-Mr. Rockefeller is deemed to own beneficially an aggregate of 3,570,679.54 common units (which are redeemable into shares of common stock) into which all Series Two preferred units so held are convertible. - (9) Shares of common stock offered and beneficially owned after the offering reflect a gift of 593,667 shares from Edward H. Linde to the Linde Family Foundation on March 31, 2006.
+- (6) Executive Vice President for Operations.
+Includes 18,802 shares of common stock (of which 7,001 shares are subject to vesting), 62,445 common units held directly, 17,816 common units held by a limited liability company of which Mr. Norville is the managing member, 15,118 LTIP units (all of which are subject to vesting) and 273,278 shares of common stock underlying currently exercisable stock options. - (7) Includes 2,676,771.49 Series Two preferred units of Boston Properties Limited Partnership held directly and 44,086.32 Series Two preferred units held by a partnership of which Mr. Rockefeller is a general partner.
+Mr. Rockefeller is deemed to own beneficially an aggregate of 3,570,679.54 common units (which are redeemable into shares of common stock) into which all Series Two preferred units so held are convertible. - (8) Shares of common stock offered and beneficially owned after the offering reflect a gift of 593,667 shares from Edward H. Linde to the Linde Family Foundation on March 31, 2006.